 In August 2018, the FASB issued ASU 2018-15, Intangibles-Goodwill and Other-Internal-Use Software (Subtopic 350-40): Customer's Accounting for Implementation Costs Incurred in a Cloud Computing Arrangement That is a Service Contract.
-This guidance aligns the requirements for capitalizing implementation costs incurred in a hosting arrangement that is a service contract with the requirements for capitalizing implementation costs incurred in the standard will become effective for interim and annual periods beginning after December 15, 2019, with early adoption permitted.
+This guidance aligns the requirements for capitalizing implementation costs incurred in a hosting arrangement that is a service contract with the requirements for capitalizing implementation costs incurred in a hosting arrangement that is a service for us in our first quarter of fiscal 2021, with early adoption permitted.
 The standard can be adopted either using the prospective or retrospective transition approach.
 We are evaluating the effect the adoption of the standard will have on our unaudited condensed consolidated financial statements.